andreagrusso/GPT2_word_saliency_fMRI/README.md

 Folders:

-- gpt_data: Google colab scripts to generate surprisal and saliency data from GPT2 outputs
+- gpt_derived_data: Google colab scripts to generate surprisal and saliency data from GPT2 outputs
 - preprocessing: scripts to generate fMRI predictors from the gpt_data
 - saliency_stats_analysis: script fro the statistical analysis on fMRI data with saliency scores
 - surprisal_stats_analysis: script fro the statistical analysis on fMRI data with surprisal